Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 CORAL Covariance matrix alignment Simple; fast; no extra hyperparameters Only matches second-order statistics Small domain shifts; quick baseline

-Tip: Start with CORAL (simplest, fastest) to establish a baseline.
-If it does not close the gap enough, try MMD.
-If you need maximum performance and can handle some training instability, use DANN with careful lambda scheduling.
+Tip: Begin with CORAL, which is the simplest and fastest method, to establish a baseline.
+If the resulting gap remains too large, proceed to MMD.
+Where maximum performance is required and some training instability is acceptable, use DANN with careful lambda scheduling.

-The synthetic data is a sandbox.
-Here is how to plug in your own time-series data with minimal code changes.
+The synthetic data set serves only as a sandbox.
+The following steps describe how to integrate proprietary time-series data with minimal code changes.

-Your CSV files need to follow this structure: each row is a timestep, each column (except label and timestamp) is a sensor channel.
-The column names do not matter as long as label and timestamp are correctly named (or absent).
-If your data uses a different format, modify the load_csv_data() function:
+The CSV files should follow this structure: each row corresponds to a timestep, and each column other than label and timestamp corresponds to a sensor channel.
+The column names are unimportant as long as label and timestamp are named correctly or absent entirely.
+For data that uses a different format, the load_csv_data() function can be modified as follows.

 # Example: your data has columns named 'temp_1', 'temp_2', 'vibration_x', etc.